-- Choose a specific domestic livestock species - 23.
+- 19. Chart showing body temperature, pulse, respiration rate recordings taken on an animal over a 30-day period - Poster or display showing weeds, shrubs, flowers or trees which are toxic to an animal - 21.
+Poster or display showing common immunizations or worming techniques of a specific animal and what part of the animal they affect - 22.
+Scrapbook of 10 animal diseases that can be transmitted to humans, giving causes, cures and prevention - 23.
 Exhibit related to products and byproducts produced - 24.
 Exhibit related to animal breeds - 25.
 Poster on dairy goat care and handling - 26.
 Poster on sheep care and handling - 27.
 Poster on dog care and handling - 28.
 Poster on cat care and handling - 29.
 Poster on beef animal care and handling - 30.
 Poster on dairy animal care and handling - 31.
 Poster on swine care and handling - 32.
 Poster on animal care and handling for a specific animal - 33.
 Poster on reptile, amphibian or fish care and handling - 34.
 Poster on rabbit care and handling - 35.
 Poster on poultry care or handling - 36.
 Any other exhibit related to an animal project - 37.
 Any other horse project, not model horse (can be poster, scrapbook, etc. relating to the horse project)

-DEPARTMENT 11 - DOMESTICATED EXOTIC ANIMALS (Danish Judging) DEPARTMENT 111 - OPEN DOMESTICATED
+DEPARTMENT 11 - DOMESTICATED EXOTIC ANIMALS

-EXOTIC ANIMALS
+DEPARTMENT 111 - OPEN DOMESTICATED EXOTIC ANIMALS

-Superintendents: Charlene Tumi
+Superintendent: Charlene Tumi

-- Exhibitors should only enter into two premium classes per exhibitor of a single animal. - A brief history of the exhibitor and Lama being shown must be turned in at check-in time for use during the show. - Showmanship entrants may enter only one class. - Judging to be done on the Danish System. - The owner of the Lama must show proof that the animal was wormed within ten days of the fair and must provide immunization records to the department superintendent. - Participant must own Lama shown or have worked with the leased animal during the year. - Badly behaved and not properly attended animals will be sent home. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2019 Crawford County Fair.
+- Exhibitors should only enter into two premium classes per exhibitor of a single animal and no more than one premium in the following classes: Showmanship and Performance of the llama or alpaca.
+According to ACTP 160.61. - A brief history of the exhibitor and Lama being shown must be turned in at check-in time for use during the show. - Showmanship entrants may enter only one class. - Judging to be done on the Danish System. - The owner of the Lama must show proof that the animal was wormed within ten days of the fair and must provide immunization records to the department superintendent. - Participant must own Lama shown or have worked with the leased animal during the year. - Badly behaved and not properly attended animals will be sent home.

+ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.